 What Medicare Advantage Beneficiaries Need to Know About COVID-19

 - The COVID-19 public health emergency remains in effect: While hospitalizations and fatalities thankfully decline, COVID-19 remains in our lives and appropriate precautions should still be taken.
-The Centers for Disease Control and Prevention (CDC) continues to recommend wearing a mask in indoor public setting and large crowds, practicing social distancing (at least 6 feet), and getting a COVID vaccine.
+The Centers for Disease Control and Prevention (CDC) continues to recommend wearing a mask in indoor public settings and large crowds, practicing social distancing (at least 6 feet), and getting a COVID vaccine and booster.

-- Need Help Making a Vaccine Appointment?
-Visit vaccinefinder.org to find vaccination sites near you with available appointments.
+- Need help making a vaccine appointment?
+Visit vaccines.gov to find vaccination and booster sites near you with available appointments.
 Your doctor’s office and Medicare Advantage provider can also provide further information.